lazaroborges/keyshort/TESTING.md

 ### Test 16: Rapid Typing
 **Objective**: Verify handling of rapid typing

-1. Type very quickly: `lazaro-lazaro-lazaro-`
+1. Type very quickly: `test-test-test-`
 2. **Expected**: Each pattern is replaced correctly
 3. **Expected**: No crashes or errors